Protecting and Maintaining Your Child's Teeth

 While most children first visit the dentist between the ages of two and five, parents can actually begin taking their children to the dentist when they reach the age of one.
 A good dentist not only cleans your child’s teeth, but also provides you with information and advice to keep your child’s mouth healthy.

-If you have questions about the proper way to care for your children’s teeth, contact the caring family dentists at Great Lakes Dental Care today or call us directly at 616.784.6300.
+If you have questions about the proper way to care for your children’s teeth, contact the caring family dentists at Great Lakes Dental Care today or call or text us directly at 616.784.6300.